7 Tips to Prevent Squeaky Floors

 You might have noticed that your floor creaks only at certain times of year, most notably in the winter.
 Homes in Canada are significantly dryer in the winter, causing the hardwood and the sub-floor to shrink and contract.
 In warmer weather, on the other hand, wood expands as it absorbs humidity from the air.
 Wood is a natural material, therefore this contraction and expansion is normal.
 However, it’s this constant “breathing” which loosens the floor’s fasteners causing squeaky floors.

 Keeping your house at a consistent temperature and more importantly at a controlled humidity level will help prevent the loosening of the screws and nails that hold your floor together.
-Make sure you own a device called a humidity meter, which usually shows both humidity and temperature.
-The AcuRite Indoor Humidity Monitor is an affordable and presentable option.
+Make sure you own a device called a humidity meter, which usually displays indoor humidity, and temperature.
+The ThermoPro TP55 Indoor Humidity Monitor is an affordable and presentable option.
+You will want to place these in various locations around your house, to monitor multiple zones.

 To keep your home at temperature friendly to wood floors take care not to let your thermostat regularly drop too much lower or rise much higher than room temperature.
 It's the constant change in temperature that you want to avoid.